vioo-bkp/Dynamic-HTML5-Video-Control/README.md

 - Smoothly increase the video speed gradually (`SHIFT + ;` or `:`)
 - Set all settings to default (by pressing `, left side of key "1")

-For proper assistance, could you please specify in what language you pursue this functionality or describe your task in more details?

 ## Get Started

 To use this script, follow these steps: